OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ### Tuplets and tremolos `<tuplet>`, `<tremolo>`, `[tuplet]`, `[tremolo]`

-Tuplets and tremolos are the notation elements, that utilize MusicXML's `<time-modification>` element.
-This element lets us define notes, that are non-2 division of time.
+Tuplets and tremolos are the notation elements that use MusicXML's `<time-modification>` element.
+This element lets us define notes that are non-binary divisions of time.

 Normally, we have quarter notes and eighth notes.
-A quarter note triplet has duration in between - it takes 2/3 of a quarter note in duration.
-Similarly we can define fifths, sevenths, etc. A standalone tuplet note is identified by its type and the time-shrinking ratio from `<time-modification>`.
-For reason we decided to extend the note `[type]` with a `[time-modification]` token, which is computed directly from the `<time-modification>` MusicXML element.
+A quarter note triplet has duration in between — it takes 2/3 of a quarter note in duration.
+Similarly, we can define fifths, sevenths, etc. A standalone tuplet note is identified by its type and the time-shrinking ratio from `<time-modification>`.
+For this reason, we decided to extend the note `[type]` with a `[time-modification]` token, which is computed directly from the `<time-modification>` MusicXML element.

-So a quarter note triplet would be encoded like this:
+So, a quarter note triplet would be encoded like this:

 ```
 C4 quarter 3in2